rybafish/rybafish.github.io/config.md

 `ganttOldImplementation: True`
 Boolean.
 Eenable to switch to old gantt render algorithm (potentially slow, see .log file for measurements)

+#### autorefreshThreshold (v 0.9)
+`autorefreshThreshold: 30`
+Integer threshold in seconds.
+If refresh takes longer than this value - autorefresh will be disabled.
+Default is 0 (no threshold).

 #### experimental
 `experimental: True`